Categoricity and multidimensional diagrams: Introduction

 \subsection{Other approaches to eventual categoricity}

 The eventual categoricity conjecture is known to hold under several additional assumptions (in addition to those already mentioned).
-Grossberg and VanDieren \cite{tamenesstwo, tamenessthree} established an \emph{upward} categoricity transfer from categoricity in a successor in AECs (with amalgamation) that they called \emph{tame} (we use the term ``local'' here, preferred by the first author).
+Grossberg and VanDieren \cite{tamenesstwo, tamenessthree} established an \emph{upward} categoricity transfer from categoricity in a successor in AECs (with amalgamation) that they called \emph{tame}.
 Roughly, orbital types in such AECs are determined by their restrictions to small sets.
 This is a very desirable property which is known to follow from large cardinals \cite{tamelc-jsl}.

 Recently, the second author \cite{ap-universal-apal, categ-universal-2-selecta} established the eventual categoricity conjecture for \emph{universal classes}: classes of models axiomatized by a universal $\Ll_{\infty, \omega}$ sentence (or alternatively, classes of models closed under isomorphism, substructure, and unions of chains).
-The proof is in ZFC and the threshold is low (not a large cardinal).
-Further, the starting cardinal does not need to be a successor.
-To prove this result, the second author established eventual categoricity more generally in AECs that have amalgamation are local, and in addition have \emph{primes} over models of the form $Ma$ \cite{categ-primes-mlq}.
+The proof is in ZFC and the lower bound on the starting categoricity cardinal is low (not a large cardinal).
+Further, the starting categoricity cardinal itself does not need to be a successor.
+To prove this result, the second author established eventual categoricity more generally in AECs that have amalgamation are tame, and in addition have \emph{primes} over models of the form $Ma$ \cite{categ-primes-mlq}.

-Now, it is folklore that any excellent AEC (for the purpose of this discussion, an AEC satisfying strong multidimensional amalgamation properties) should have amalgamation, be local, and have primes.
+Now, it is folklore that any excellent AEC (for the purpose of this discussion, an AEC satisfying strong multidimensional amalgamation properties) should have amalgamation, be tame, and have primes.
 Thus the main contribution of the present paper is to establish excellence for the setups mentioned above (large cardinals or amalgamation with weak GCH).
 Then one can essentially just quote the categoricity transfer of the second author.